-History of Pitt Community College
+Pitt Community College History

 The summer of 1979 brought about two important changes to Pitt Technical Institute.
-The Kay V. Whichard Building, a 26,000 square foot classroom/shop facility, was completed on campus.
-Also, the North Carolina General Assembly enacted a bill that changed Pitt Technical Institute to Pitt Community College.
-The change brought about the addition of the two-year University Transfer programs.
+The Kay V. Whichard Building, a 26,000-square-foot classroom/shop facility, was completed and the N.C.
+General Assembly enacted a bill that changed “Pitt Technical Institute” to “Pitt Community College.”
+With the change came the addition of two-year University Transfer programs.

-The Welding/Masonry Building, a 10,750 square foot facility, was opened in April, 1993.
+The Welding/Masonry Building, a 10,750-square-foot facility, was opened in April 1993.
 This building includes the John Roberts Welding Lab.

 PCC has experienced considerable growth since Massey’s arrival.

 In early 2005, PCC Trustees approved purchase of the 131-acre Davenport property adjacent to campus for future expansion.
 The board also approved a Facilities Master Plan outlining future growth for the college's main campus.